Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/build_in_progress.png">

 4. You will see the build summary with **Test Results, Code Coverage** and link to **SonarQube Analysis Report** when completed.
-The **Quality Gate** displayed in the report is the best way to enforce a quality policy in your organization.
+The **Quality Gate** displayed in the report is the best way to enforce a code quality policy in your organization.

    <img src="images/build_summary.png">